Pablo Bronstein

 Slade School of Fine Art, UCL, and graduated from Goldsmiths College of Art.

 He specialises in architectural sketches in ink and gouache, set in ornate frames and depicting imagined buildings incorporating styles from 18th century France and the 1980s.
-His work also includes live performance: his Plaza Minuet for Tate Triennial 2006 used involved choreographed movement about the gallery space by Baroque-trained dancers.
+His work also includes live performance: his Plaza Minuet for Tate Triennial 2006 involved choreographed movement about the gallery space by Baroque-trained dancers.
 He has also given an architectural tour of London.